marek-saji/git-hooks/README.md

 Configuration
 -------------

-1. Disabling a hook
+### Disabling a hook

     git config --type=int hooks.$HOOK_NAME.enabled false
     # e.g. hooks.lint.enabled

 You can also disable a hook for single run, e.g.

     git -c hooks.npm-test.enabled=false push

-   As a shortcut you can omit `.enabled`:
+As a shorthand you can omit `.enabled`:

     git -c hooks.npm-test=false push

+### Disabling all hooks

+Apart from passing `--no-verify` you can also use `hooks.enabled` config option.

-2. Changing verbosity
+### Changing verbosity

     git config --type=int hooks.verbosity 2

 - 0: Only error messages (default)
 - 1: Also print hook names as they run
 - 2: Also print main commands for some hooks
 - 3: Also run everything with `set -x`

 (TODO) If not specified in config, verbosity is controlled by number of `-v` parameter(s) passed to git-commit.

-3. Temporary worktree
+### Temporary worktree

     git config --type=bool hooks.tmpWorkspace true

 Some hooks might run for a longer time (e.g. npm-test pre-push).
 With this option enabled, they might choose to run in a temporary worktree (see `git worktree --help` for details) so that your main worktree is not blocked — you can switch branches, commit etc. while your tests run.

+### Hooks

-### pre-push: npm-test
+#### pre-push: npm-test

 Detects if [jest] is being used for testing and if so, only runs tests that are related to modified files, but that heuristic is not perfect.